dmitry-ivanov/laravel-helper-functions/README.md

 #### `array_except_value()`

-Removes the given values from the array:
+Remove the given values from the array:

 ```php
 $array = ['foo', 'bar', 'baz'];